-- The "expected family contribution" or "EFC."
+- The "student aid index" or "SAI."
 This is the amount your family will be expected to pay for college based on your particular financial circumstances.
 This figure is determined by the federal government with data you provide on the Free Application for Federal Student Aid (FAFSA).
 The calculation considers the student's income and assets and the parent's income and assets.
 (For independent students, parental income and assets are excluded.)
 The parents' contribution is divided by the number of children attending college at least half-time. - The cost of the school your child is considering or already attending.
 Every school calculates its "cost of attendance" or "COA" based on federal guidelines.
 As you might expect, many private colleges have a high COA while public universities and colleges have a relatively low COA for state residents. - The dollar amount of "resources" provided to the student from outside sources.
 Scholarships, for example, are considered a resource.
 So are payments of tuition directly to the college by a grandparent or employer.
 A resource will reduce the COA, and therefore the need-based aid award, on a dollar-for-dollar basis.

-7 National Center for Education Statistics, Sources of Financial Aid, Table 331.20 (Digest 2019)
+&lt;sup>7 National Center for Education Statistics, Sources of Financial Aid, Figure 1, 2020-21.

-Assume, for example, that your child is planning to attend a private college costing \$25,000 per year.
-Your expected family contribution is \$15,000, consisting of the student's contribution of \$2,000 and your contribution of \$13,000.
-A local civic organization has awarded your child a \$1,000 scholarship.
-Your child's financial need is determined to be \$9,000 computed as follows:
+Assume, for example, that your child is planning to attend a private college costing \$60,000 per year.
+Your expected family contribution is \$45,000, consisting of the student's contribution of \$2,500 and your contribution of \$42,500.
+A local civic organization has awarded your child a \$3,000 scholarship.
+Your child's financial need is determined to be \$12,000 computed as follows: